hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 -----------

 This lists all your running, queued and completed jobs.
-Completed jobs will disappear from here after a couple of minutes.
+Completed jobs will disappear from this view after a couple of minutes.
 You have a handy overview of multiple job details by clicking the large arrow next to the job id, including things like the node list, the account you used, and the status of the job.